sylvainjule/kirby-categories/README.md

 ];
 ```

-You can then set the categories created within the field as dynamic options of `select`, `multiselect`, `checkboxes`, etc.
+You can then set the categories created with the field as dynamic options of `select`, `multiselect`, `checkboxes`, etc.

 ```yaml
 category: